 How can A.I. + Domain Expertise help your health plan scale FWA operations?

 Most health plans are discovering the hard way that their familiar, legacy fraud solutions aren’t helping them combat false positives, mitigate provider abrasion, work seamlessly with payment integrity functions, or make the most of limited resources.
 Now that advanced solutions that harness the power of artificial intelligence have emerged for fraud detection, is it the right solution for your organization to hit escalating fraud recovery goals and prove the value of your SIU team’s efforts?

-ClarisHealth Selected as a Finalist: NBJ 2021 Best in Business Awards
+ClarisHealth a Winner of NBJ 2021 Best in Business Awards

-Leading provider of technology platform for health plans one of 20 honorees shortlisted for annual Nashville business award.
+Leading provider of technology platform for health plans one of 8 honorees selected for annual Nashville business award.

-ClarisHealth is honored to be selected as a finalist for the Nashville Business Journal (NBJ) Best in Business
+ClarisHealth is honored to be declared a winner of the 2021 Nashville Business Journal (NBJ) Best in Business ...